tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 ### Design tokens

 Tokens are a *method* for managing *design properties* and *values* across a design system.

-Each token stores a piece of information (value, size,)
+Each token stores a piece of information (value, size, name...).

+Tokens can be re-used across the design and act a

 ### Variables